THIS DATE IN HISTORY: Nov. 16

 1926: The New York Rangers are a winner in their NHL debut.

 One season after the New York Americans join the League and show that hockey can be a big draw in the Big Apple, the Rangers (owned by Madison Square Garden, where the Americans are a tenant) draw more than 13,000 fans for their first NHL game, a 1-0 victory against the defending Stanley Cup champion Montreal Maroons.

-Perhaps the most ironic event occurs in the third period, when Rangers center Frank Boucher and Montreal's Bill Phillips drop the gloves.
+Perhaps the most ironic event occurs in the third period, when Rangers center Frank Boucher and Montreal's Merlyn Phillips drop the gloves.
 It's the only fight of Boucher's 10-year NHL career; he goes on to win the Lady Byng Trophy as the League's most gentlemanly player seven times in eight years.
 Lady Byng finally gives him the original trophy to keep and has a second one made.

 1969: Bobby Orr has the first four-assist game of his NHL career, helping the Boston Bruins outlast the Los Angeles Kings 7-4 at Boston Garden.
 Orr assists on three of Boston's four goals in the second period and gets his fourth on Phil Esposito's power-play goal at 6:29 of the third.

 1986: New York Islanders forward Mike Bossy scores the 545th goal of his career, passing Hall of Famer Maurice Richard to move into sixth place on the NHL's all-time scoring list.
 It's the only goal for the Islanders in a 3-1 loss to the Winnipeg Jets.

 Video: Mike Bossy had record nine straight 50-goal seasons